tw4l/brunnhilde/README.md

 #### Additional dependencies

-Functions such as reporting on the contents of disk images, scanning for personally identifiable information (PII),
+Functions such as reporting on the contents of disk images, scanning for personally identifiable information (PII), and virus scanning introducing additioanl dependencies.

 * [SleuthKit](http://www.sleuthkit.org/): Carves files from and creates DFXML reports for disk images containing FAT, NTSF, HFS+, EXT2/3, ISO9660, UFS, RAW, SWAP, and YAFFS2 file systems.
 Note: SleuthKit works only with raw disk images by default, and has additional dependencies such as [libewf](https://github.com/libyal/libewf) and [afflib](https://github.com/sshock/AFFLIBv3) that may or may not be installed depending on installation method for working with forensically-packaged disk images.
 * [HFSExplorer](http://www.catacombae.org/hfsexplorer/): Carves files from disk images containing HFS file system